For Immediate Release

 As children grieve very differently than adults, Camp Erin of the Central Valley is designed to specifically address the needs of our youth.
 Through the generous support of our friends and neighbors in the community, Camp Erin of the Central Valley is offered free to all campers.
 To learn more about Camp Erin of the Central Valley visit camperincentralvalley.org or call 209.578.6300.
 For sponsorship opportunities contact the Community Hospice Foundation at 209.578.6370 or give.hospiceheart.org.

 About Community Hospice

-Community Hospice is the oldest and largest nonprofit hospice agency in the Central Valley.
-Serving thecommunity since 1979, Community Hospice has cared for thousands of friends and neighbors, embracing individuals and families facing life-changing journeys, enhancing quality of life for all.
-Care extends to more than 2,000 patients each year in private homes, skilled nursing facilities, retirement communities and at the 16-bed inpatient Alexander Cohen Hospice House.
+Community Hospice is the largest and oldest nonprofit hospice agency in the Central Valley.
+Serving the community since 1979, Community Hospice has cared for thousands of friends and neighbors offering compassionate and quality care, education and support to terminally ill patients and families, regardless of ability to pay.
+Care extends to over 2000 patients each year in private homes, skilled nursing facilities, assisted living facilities and at the 16-bed inpatient Community Hospice Alexander Cohen Hospice House.
 Community Hospice also provides bereavement and grief support to anyone in the community.
-For more information, call 209.578.6300 or visit hospiceheart.org.
+For more information please call 209.578.6300 or visit hospiceheart.org.